rgex/cubbyhole-server/README.md

 ```
 apt-get install apache2 mysql-server php5 git php5-gd php5-mysql curl php5-curl
 ```
-Create the database with on of the sql file that you will find in the sql folder.
+Create the database with the sql file that you will find in the sql folder.

 **Execute this command in order to activate the url rewriting.**
 ```